Ambesh maneuver

-Ambesh maneuver is a technique that involves the simple external compression of internal jugular vein in supraclavicular fossa to prevent and diagnose misplacement of the subclavian vein catheter into the internal jugular vein (IJV).
-The subclavian vein is a big vessel that drains the blood from the hand, forearm and the upper arm into the right side of the heart through superior vena cava.
-The subclavian veins lie just behind the clavicle on each side and therefore known as subclavian vein.
+Ambesh maneuver is a technique that involves the simple external compression of internal jugular vein in the supraclavicular fossa to prevent and diagnose misplacement of the subclavian vein catheter into the internal jugular vein (IJV).

 Indications

-Catheter placement in one of the big veins (Subclavian vein, Internal jugular vein or femoral vein) is routinely done to monitor central venous pressure (CVP), to administer long term intravenous medication and parenteral nutrition in critically sick patients.
+Catheter placement in one of the big veins (subclavian vein, internal jugular vein or femoral vein) is routinely done to monitor central venous pressure (CVP), to administer long term intravenous medication and parenteral nutrition in critically sick patients.
 The subclavian vein is the preferred choice for this purpose because it is most comfortable to the patient and has less chances of infection.
 However, there is a significant risk of misplacement of subclavian vein catheter into the internal jugular vein of same side.
 Misplaced catheter enhances the risk of clot formation, thrombophlebitis, catheter erosion and inappropriate delivery of drugs in addition to erroneous CVP value.
-Chest skiagram is performed to identify misplacement, however, it is time-consuming, requires exposure to radiation and may not be feasible in emergency situations.
+Chest radiograph is performed to identify misplacement, however, it is time-consuming, requires exposure to radiation and may not be feasible in emergency situations.